-The principal elements of the Organisation's land and buildings, within property, plant and equipment, were last revalued on 31 December 2016 by independent professionally qualified valuers.
-The book value of these properties had been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, had been credited to the revaluation reserve in shareholders' equity (Note 19).
+A specific element of the Organisation's land and buildings, within property, plant and equipment, with a carrying amount of €15 million was revalued on 31 December 2020 utilising the discounted cash flow approach to determine open market value.
+The carrying amount of this property was adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, was credited to the revaluation reserve in shareholders' equity (Note 18).

+The other principal elements of the Organisation's land and buildings, within property, plant and equipment, were last revalued in preceding financial years by independent professionally qualified valuers.
+The book value of these properties had been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, had been credited to the revaluation reserve in shareholders' equity (Note 18).
 Valuations were made on the basis of open market value taking cognisance of the specific location of the property, the size of the site together with its development potential, the availability of similar properties in the area, and whenever possible, having regard to recent market transactions for similar properties in the same location.